CT 9A

 Middletown, 1936 - ?

 The most obscure Route 9A shows up as a spreadsheet entry, referring to a change in alignment for Route 9 in Middletown in 1936.
-My guess would be it involves East Main Street, but I don't have any other information.
+I found more information in a 1938 letter from the state highway commissioner to the American Association of State Highway Officials (AASHO):

 CT 9A Sources